dtcenter/METjson2db/statToCbDoc/README.md

 if settings.json (overWriteData == false)
     merge is performed, current run will merge docs with same ids

-A flush(merge) and/or Db merge is trigerred when a doc reaches settings.json setting: flushToDbDocSizeMB
+A flush(merge) and/or Db merge is trigerred when a doc data section count reaches settings.json setting: flushToDbDataSectionMaxCount

 ## log output to file